Before we proceed it's important to mention that there are different types of surrogacy.

 Your Positive Parenting Ally,

-Go to the top of this parenting article about Ethics of Surrogacy
+Back to the top of this page about The Ethics of Surrogacy: A List of the Pros and Cons of Surrogacy

 Go to the Positive Parenting Ally Homepage